hrajchert/mddoc/docs/comment_programming.md

 This will create a JsonML from all the markdowns in the `inputDir` folder.
 Inside I will have standard JsonML elements, and the custom ones I'll create for referencing

+The class in charge of reading all the markdonws and generate the metadata from it is `MarkdownReader`.
+The method that walks into the `inputDir` folder is `MarkdownReader.parse`

+{%
+    "src" : "src/markdown_reader.js",
+    "ref" : {
+        "text" : "MarkdownReader.prototype.parse = function() {"
+    }
+%}

 ## build metadata
 crear una estructura intermedia donde interprete las referencias.
 En principio en esta etapa no deberia hacer el replace de los includes, sino mantener una referencia a cual nodo es para referir, y cual es para incluir.
 Parte de interpretar las diferencias va a ser el leer la descripcion y obtener el snippet de codigo y un eventual nodo AST.